Table of Contents

 Musee Oceanagraphique

 Sandwiched between Jardins Saint-Martin and Jardins Suspendus in Le Rocher, Musee Oceanagraphique (Oceanographic Museum) works on conservation and research to help tackle environmental issues.
 This is without a doubt our favorite place in Le Rocher.
+If you're wondering why, visit the link.
+It has a video of our visit to the museum.

-In addition to the marine life, the museum also has various historic ocean-related displays.
-These include a reproduction of a giant squid and a reconstruction of David Bushnell's turtle submarine.
+In addition to the marine life, the museum also has various ocean-related displays.
+These include a reproduction of a giant squid and a replica of David Bushnell's turtle submarine.
 Families traveling with children should consider the museum a must-visit place.
 The little ones will thoroughly enjoy the large aquarium displays.

 Le Jardin Saint Martin